clouatre/math-mcp-learning-server/README.md

 ### Option 1: Try it Now (Cloud)

-Connect directly to the hosted server - no installation required!
+Connect your MCP client to the hosted server - no local installation required!

 **Claude Desktop:**
 ```json